iqtree/iqtree.github.io/doc/Tutorial.md

 ----------------------------------------------

 In the partition model, you can specify a substitution model for each gene/character set.
-IQ-TREE will then estimate the model parameters and branch lengths separately for every partition.
+IQ-TREE will then estimate the model parameters separately for every partition.
+Moreover, IQ-TREE provides edge-linked or edge-unlinked branch lengths between partitions:

+* `-q partition_file`: all partitions share the same set of branch lengths (like `-q` option of RAxML).
+* `-spp partition_file`: like above but allowing each partition to have its own evolution rate.
+* `-sp partition_file`: each partition has its own set of branch lengths (like combination of `-q` and `-M` options in RAxML) to account for e.g., *heterotachy* ([Lopez et al., 2002]).

+>**TIP**: `-spp` is recommended for typical analysis. `-q` is unrealistic and `-sp` is very parameter-rich.
+One can also perform all three analyses and compare e.g. the BIC scores to determine the best-fit partition model.

-**Since version 1.3.X IQ-TREE supports RAxML-style partition input file**, which looks like:
+IQ-TREE supports RAxML-style and NEXUS partition input file.
+The RAxML-style partition file may look like:

     DNA, part1 = 1-100
     DNA, part2 = 101-384